linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

     cd ~/example-locust-testing/
     ```

-1. The initial step is to import the necessary features from the `locust` Python module.
+1. Within the file, the initial step is to import the necessary features from the `locust` Python module.
 In this case, you need the `HttpUser`, `task`, and `constant` features, each of which gets explained further on.

     ```file {title="locustfile.py" lang="py"}
     from locust import HttpUser, task, constant